 The Definitive Map and Statement is the legal record of the location and description of Public Rights of Way

 The Definitive Map and Statement is the legal record of the location and description of Public Rights of Way.
-All Public Rights of Way in the county of Somerset are covered.

 The Definitive Map and Statement is held at County Hall in Taunton.
 There is limited parking at County Hall.
 Pay and display parking is available on The Crescent and in The Crescent public car park.
 Taunton Bus Station is a 5 minute walk away.